 Bernardo leads application and business development, and is one of the Halo Labs’ founders.
 He has was previously CEO and CTO, and played a pivotal role in bringing over $6M in federal grant funding.
 Prior to starting Halo Labs, Bernardo was a Postdoctoral Associate at Cornell University, where he also obtained his M.S. and Ph.D. degrees in Mechanical Engineering.
 His wide range of technical experience includes particle analysis, detection and manipulation, drug delivery devices, microfluidics, nanophotonics and bioenergy production.
 In 2012, Bernardo was named one of Philadelphia’s top 30 under 30 entrepreneurs, the same year Halo Labs was named Philadelphia Life Science Startup of the year by the Greater Philadelphia Alliance for Capital and Technologies.

-Rick comes to Halo Labs with over 15 years of sales and sales management experience in start-up, emerging growth, and market-leading life science tools companies.
+Rick comes to Halo Labs with over 15 years of experience in start-up, emerging growth, and market-leading life science tools companies.
 Prior to joining Halo Labs, Rick held senior positions at Unchained Labs and Phasefocus, where he launched and built sales organizations and was a key member of the team that grew ForteBio into the bestselling label-free protein characterization platform on the market.
 Rick has also held sales positions at Molecular Devices, LabKey Software, and Pacific Biomarkers.
 Rick holds a B.S. in Biology from the University of Washington and an M.S. in Biology from the University of Maine.

 Cristina comes to Halo Labs with over 15 years of finance and accounting experience.
 Prior to joining Halo Labs as Controller in 2018, Cristina worked at Unchained Labs and Pall Fortebio where she helped establish key processes and controls in finance.
 She also worked for Avigen, a publicly traded gene-therapy and small molecules company, where she oversaw the financial reporting obligations and was responsible for Sarbanes-Oxley compliance.
 Cristina holds a B.S. in Economics from the University of the Philippines.